-To use this story in a school assembly, it will work best if you become familiar with it first and make it your own story told from your heart rather than read from the printed page.
-It will also help if you can obtain two large pictures; one of a grand- looking horse and one of a rather tired-looking donkey!
+If you use this story with a group of children either in church or at a school assembly, it will work best if you become familiar with it first and make it your own story told from your heart rather than read from the printed page.
+It will also help if you can obtain two large pictures - one of a grandlooking horse and one of a rather tired-looking donkey!